 Sponsored by the Michelin tire and mobility company, the conference took place from June 4 to 6 in Montreal for the third consecutive year.
 Major players in sustainable transportation from government, industry, and academia gathered to present the latest technological developments, discuss the future of green transportation, and to network.
 About 5,000 participants attended.

 FPInnovations engineer, Édouard Proust, gave a presentation on off-road industrial applications for autonomous trucks.
 FPInnovations is a pioneer in adapting platooning technology for heavy-duty truck operations.
-Last November, it held the first off-road platooning test in Canada, possibly the first in the world.
+Last November, it held the first platooning test in Canada on resource roads, possibly the first in the world.

 Jan Michaelsen, leader of FPInnovations’ PIT Group, took part in a round-table discussion led by the funding organization Prompt Quebec.
 An introductory presentation was made by French telecommunications company Orange S.A. on 5G and its impact on freight transport.
 “Our brainstorming session with participants from different sectors generated a potential research project that could benefit PIT Group partners,” says Michaelsen.
 “We will consider further developing the idea.”